 color: #ccc; color: #cccccc; color: #CCC; color: #CCCCCC;

 All four are equivalent and will render the same but why not be consistent?
-CSS Dig will expose this problem.
 Make a decision as a team what style you want to use and stick to it.
 The same kind of standardization should be applied to many different properties.

 After a close examination of your CSS you’ll likely realize that that fixing a few color variables and font sizes only scratches the surface.
 What you really need to do is refactor your HTML along with your CSS.

-This is a harder problem, beyond the scope of this post and the CSS Dig tool, but to help get started Nicolle Sullivan recently release the slides of her presentation on refactoring Trulia.
-Here are a few of her suggestions along with a few of my own.
+This is a harder problem, beyond the scope of this post and the CSS Dig tool, but to help get started take a look at the slides of Nicolle Sullivan’s presentation on refactoring Trulia.
+Here are a some of her suggestions along with a few of my own.

 A few other resources: